Active Topology Inference using Network Coding: Inferring Directed Acyclic Graphs (DAGs)

-The following matrix shows the list of all 2-by-2's that are required to identify all joining points.
-It is an $N\times N$ upper-triangular matrix, where each row or column is corresponding to one of the $N$ receivers.
-The non-zero elements may represent any of the four 2-by-2 types.
-However, we have only indicated the ones we require (with {\em yes}) and the ones we do not require (with {\em no}).
+\begin{lemma} If one source's 1-by-N tree topology is given, the minimum number of 2-by-2's required by any merging algorithm to uniquely localize all the joining points (between two branching points) in the 2-by-N topology is $\frac{N}{2}$. \end{lemma} \begin{proof} One can think of checking the types of the 2-by-2 components in the following sense: we divide the $N$ receivers in the network into two sets of vertices, in a bipartite graph, and we draw an edge between any two vertices for which we check the 2-by-2 type.
+The minimum number of required 2-by-2's is then given by a perfect matching in this bipartite graph; therefore, it is $\frac{N}{2}$. \end{proof}

-Intuitively, the list of the 2-by-2's required to identify the joining point for each receiver is separate from any other receiver.
-Therefore, the total number of required 2-by-2's is no more than the length of the longest row in the matrix above ({\em i.e.,} the first row), which is $N-1$. \end{proof}
+\begin{example} Fig.~\ref{fig-minimumExamples} shows two 2-by-N topologies that require exactly $\frac{N}{2}$ 2-by-2's for their joining points to be uniquely identified by any merging algorithm.
+In Fig.~\ref{fig-minimumExamples}(a), checking the types of $(R_1,R_2)$ and $(R_3,R_4)$ is sufficient for localizing all four joining points.
+In Fig.~\ref{fig-minimumExamples}(b), where all the joining points are the same as $J$, checking the types of $(R_1,R_3)$ and $(R_2,R_4)$ would be sufficient. \end{example}

-{\em Note on Lemma \ref{theorem-N-1}:} If the 2-by-2's are properly selected, $N-1$ is sufficient.
-Unfortunately, we can not know in advance (\ie without knowledge of the 2-by-N topology) which 2-by-2's to choose out of all $\binom{N}{2}$ possible 2-by-2's, so as to uniquely localize the joining points between two branching points.
-Nevertheless, from the given $S_1$ 1-by-N, we can give an upper bound on the number of 2-by-2 types required.
-Since every receiver needs to be checked with other receivers that are children of its upper branching points, up to the location of its joining point, we need to check for $O(N\log N)$ 2-by-2's.
+{\em Note on Lemma \ref{theorem-minimum2by2s}:} If the 2-by-2's are properly selected, $\frac{N}{2}$ of them can be sufficient in some topologies, as we see in the examples of Fig.~\ref{fig-minimumExamples}.
+Unfortunately, we do not know in advance (without knowledge of the 2-by-N topology) which 2-by-2's to choose out of all $\binom{N}{2}$ possible 2-by-2's, so as to uniquely localize the joining points between branching points.
+Nevertheless, from the given $S_1$ 1-by-N topology, we can give an upper bound on the number of 2-by-2's required.
+Since every receiver is checked with other receivers that are children of its upper branching points, up to the location of its joining point, we need to check for $O(N\log N)$ 2-by-2's.
 This is less than identifying all $\binom{N}{2}$ 2-by-2's.
-Note that we still need to multicast $x_1,x_2$ to all receivers and monitor all observations; but we can use only the observations of the selected 2-by-2's for inference and ignore the rest.
+Note that we still need to multicast $x_1,x_2$ to all receivers and monitor all observations, but we can use only the observations of the selected 2-by-2's for inference, and ignore the rest.